mattmakai/mattmakai.github.com/source/content/posts/130226-developer-interview-questions.rst

 I don't feel like puzzle questions are highly correlated enough with filtering out if a person is going to be a "gets stuff done" type of developer.
 Facebook and Google probably have better luck with those questions since it fits their culture.

 To me most puzzles are a waste of time.
 I would rather be solving real client and customer business problems by using technology.
 This is my philosophy - not judgment on the cultures where puzzle interviews are prevalent.
 If that works for them that's great.
 I just would not fit in well in that culture.
+It's likely that the people I want on my development teams would feel the same way so that's the path I take.